sambrosio/Mini-Training_Open-Project/README.md

 #### Group 1: Susana
 How to start a new repository

+- Susana shows how to start a new repository
+- A repository is where you store your files
+- You can change the files and all old versions are available
+- The repository usually contains a README file, which describes the content of the repository

 #### Group 2: Stefan
 What is an issue?

 #### Group 3: Heidi
 What is a pull request?

+- Heidi shows her pull request she created for the Open Science Trainer Handbook

 ### Plenary / Wrapup (6 Minutes)